 I don’t see my health issues as banners to be waved around.

 I respect chefs.
 I speak politely with servers.

 I was on staff at the gluten-free Easy Eats magazine, where I built recipes, planned articles and curated and edited all blog content.
-For several years now I’ve interviewed some insanely inspiring chefs for various columns on Serious Eats and Tasting Table, and I work regularly with the incredible food and lifestyle photographer Brent Herrig, with whom I’m also working on an upcoming book, Plates and Portraits.
+For several years now I’ve interviewed some insanely inspiring chefs for various columns on Serious Eats and Tasting Table, and I work regularly with the incredible food and lifestyle photographer Brent Herrig, whose photos you sometimes see here.
 For a bit I was a private “chef”, and now am content to build recipes at home dinner parties instead.
 I pull a lot of that together on WordsFoodArt.com.
 I’m exhausted pretty much all the time nowadays, and am often on something to temper the pain, too, but overall I’m a pretty happy gal.

 My recipes aren’t the “use your favorite all-purpose flour” kind.
 Some are adaptable with whatever blend you use, but when trying to get the balance of starch and protein for a particular recipe, a lot of ingredients are going to be listed.
 I’ll try to explain them and alternatives as best I can, but always feel free to drop a comment or email if something confuses you.
-I work with chefs who spend a lot of time getting a recipe right.
-And if I’m going to attempt to make something worthy of their original, I’d better take my kitchen more seriously, too.
+I work with chefs who spend a lot of time getting a recipe right, so if I’m going to attempt to make something worthy of their contributions, I figure I’d better take my kitchen more seriously, too.

 I’ll also occasionally be posting recipes under the title Battle: Inflammation.
 These are easy, adaptable recipes that are in my arsenal for when my inflammation is particularly frustrating.
 I’m neither particularly vocal or particularly shy about my illness, as it’s just a part of my relatively healthy, whole life, but always feel free to email me with questions on that as well.